Parkhost/Script-for-Script/readme.md

+# Windows - a Script for a Script
-# Windows 10 protection scripts
+## Windows 'Protection' scripts
 some basic scripts to try 'counter' the attacks or detects vulnerabilities of your system.
 Trying to make Windows more secure, without eating all the resource which most AV's does..

 ---

 # Schedule task detection
-Check on event if schedule task is created or updated.
+Check on event if schedule task is created / updated or enabled.
 Kicks in another script which disables the tasks and checks if it is on the 'allow list'.
-Tried to disable all the scheduled tasks, some are 'Access is denied' as SYSTEM..

-## Info
+### Info
 One of the scheduled tasks gives only a guid back, with no 'human readable' syntax.
 I cannot find what this guid does nor where it referring to.
 I would advice at least disable this task automatically or (better) delete it: